blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/Colour Modelling/Tristimulus.md

 Tristimulus is the term given to the perception of colour from three different sensors.

-Tristimulus values are the resultant excitation of a sensor for a light of any given wavelength in relation to the other sensors.
+Tristimulus values are the resultant excitation of each sensor for a light of any given wavelength in relation to the other sensors.

 Tristimulus value for each sensor is calculated as the sum of the product of [[spectral power distribution]] (SPD) of the colour with the [[spectral sensitivity]] of the sensor for each wavelength.